Operating Support for Small Organizations (OSS) Grants

 - Find “Operating Support for Small Organizations” in the list of available grant applications, and click the “Apply” button to the far right.

 Not quite ready to apply?
-Preview the application before you create an account.
+Preview the application before creating an account or starting your application.

 After You Apply

-An organization awarded will meet the criteria below.
+An organization that receives funding will meet the criteria below.

 - Applicant has a clear understanding of how people participate (e.g., as students, member artists, performers, audience, etc.).